Liam Gallagher deletes posts containing ableist slurs after England v USA match

 “[Gareth] Southgate you absolutely m*** you play [Phil] Foden,” one tweet shared from the musician’s account read, in a dig directed at the England manager.

-The term used in the tweet derives from the word “mongoloid”, a now-defunct and offensive way of describing people with Down Syndrome.
+The term used in the tweet derives from the word “mongoloid”, a now defunct and offensive way of describing people with Down’s Syndrome.

 Another tweet read: “F*** you woke spastics.”
-Spastic is another well-known ableist pejorative deriving from the now-defunct description of those with cerebral palsy.
+Spastic is another well-known ableist pejorative deriving from the now defunct description of those with cerebral palsy.

 “Even that scouse div with the s*** dreds get him on,” he shared in another tweet, seemingly targeting Liverpool full-back Trent Alexander-Arnold.

-All the tweets were quickly deleted apart from one, which read, “He’s our Messi”, in apparent reference to the Man City footballer Phil Foden.
+All the tweets were quickly deleted apart from one, which read, “He’s our Messi”, in apparent reference to the Manchester City footballer Phil Foden.

 However, fans had already voiced their objection to Gallagher’s tweets, and screenshots have continued to circulate in the hours since.

-“What's with the self destruct button?”
+“What's with the self-destruct button?”
 One fan tweeted.
-“Honestly a bad game of football makes you throw out a bunch of outdated ableist slurs?
+“Honestly, a bad game of football makes you throw out a bunch of outdated ableist slurs?
 If it’s woke thinking disabilities aren’t funny then sign me up.”

 “Delete this Liam.
 It’s an ableist comment against disabled people,” another said.